cufcq/cufcq/README.md

 ###Imports:

-You can create csv files from the excel documents from the FCQ website using csv_make/csv_maker.sh, this requires ssconvert which is a gnumeric application.
-Put the final csv files into to the csv_make/output directory.
+You can create csv files from the excel documents from the FCQ website using data/csv_maker.sh, this requires ssconvert which is a gnumeric application.
+Put the final csv files into to the data/output directory.

-All files that end in .csv in csv_make/output are imported using the import script.
-This script is found in lib/tasks/import.rake.
+All files that end in .csv in data/output are imported using the import script.
+This script is found in lib/tasks/import.rake

+###API Endpoints:

+You can see the json returned for insturctors and courses in ```doc/``` TODO - Add in more documentation for our endpoints.